bencoveney/Quadrilactic/README.md

 ## Bugs

-Possible to fall of bottom of screen.
+- Possible to fall of bottom of screen.
+- Color breaks at high speed

 ## Credits